Tutorial setup

 Using the spack-python executable

-Open the find_exclude.py script we created above in your preferred editor and add the shebang line with spack python as the arguments to env:
+Open the find_exclude.py script we created above and add the shebang line with spack python as the arguments to env:

 #!/usr/bin/env spack python